 These banana breakfast cookies are unbelievably soft and are a great alternative to oatmeal raisin if you are allergic to oats or simply want to switch things up!
+I especially love these gluten free breakfast cookies for busy weekday mornings.

 I should start by saying, I had no idea quinoa flakes were a thing or that they could be used in baking until I started doing all of my gluten free and allergy friendly research.
 While gluten free oats are a thing, so is an oat allergy.
 When Matt had his allergy test done, we were told he should avoid oats.
 Which hasn’t been too hard, but he did recently tell me how much he missed oatmeal raisin cookies.
 Challenge accepted!